Opticho/AnalysisPatentCode/README.md

 # Rough Coding for USPTO Patent Search

 ## 0. Introduction
-    I just wan't to get the patent summary(title texts and pdf summary files) from the USPTO patent site for each a day.
+    I just want to get the patent summary(title texts and pdf summary files) from the USPTO patent site for each a day.
     this is the code that I use with the libraries from Python and open API, crowling the html source and send http messages to get information.
     but it's just rough code, and I programmed to just one text file in a day.
     if you have to try again to search, you have to delete the text file.